Mithilesh-M/COVID-APP-Flutter/README.md

 # covid_app
-This is the flutter app which helps in predicting COVID based on lungs X-Ray we upload in the app
+This is the flutter app which helps in predicting COVID based on lungs X-Ray we upload in the app.
+I used firebase authentication for authenticating users.
+I used google cloud for storing users result and lungs xray.

 ## Screen Shots